We're here for you!

 The employers' liability insurance association for the construction industry (BG BAU) is the statutory accident insurance institution for construction companies and their employees in Germany.
 All companies in the construction industry must pay contributions, which are based on the type of activity, the risk of danger and the number of employees.

 If youwork as a foreign subcontractorin Germanyfor longer than 24 months without interruption, you must also register with the BG BAU and pay contributions.
-As long as the 24 months have not yet been exceeded, there is no obligation to be a member of the BG BAU.
+As long as the 24 months have not yet been exceeded, there is no obligation to become a member of BG BAU.

 Log in